-A Receiver May Transfer or Sell Fannie Mae's Assets and Liabilities; Risks Associated with the Assignment of Fannie Mae's Obligations to Pay Capital Contribution Amounts FHFA Could Terminate the Conservatorship by Placing Fannie Mae into Receivership, Which Could Adversely Affect Noteholders 69 Insolvency of the Capital Contribution Assignee Could Cause Losses 70 Fannie Mae's Changes in Business Practices May Negatively Impact the Noteholders 70 Risks Related to Eligible Investments Noteholders Are Exposed to the Value of the Eligible Investments in the Cash Collateral Account 71 There May be Delays or Losses in the Redemption of Eligible Investments Redeeming Units of an Eligible Investment During an Unfavorable Market Environment May Affect the Net Asset Value of Such Eligible Investment 71 Unfavorable Market Conditions May Cause Changes in an Investment's Yield 71 Investment Factors and Risks Related to the Notes 72 The Issuer May Not Be Able to Repay Your Notes in Full 72 Limited Source of Payments; No Recourse to Reference Obligations 72 Credit Support Available to Corresponding Classes of Reference Tranches Pursuant to Hypothetical Structure Is Limited and May Not Be Sufficient to Prevent Loss on Your Notes 72 Subordination of Corresponding Classes of Reference Tranches Increases Risk of Loss on the Notes Significant Write-downs of the Notes That are Subsequently Subject to Write-ups Will Result in Lost Accrued Interest The Secured Overnight Financing Rate is a Relatively New Market Index Changes to, or Elimination of, SOFR Could Adversely Affect Your Investment in the Floating Rate Notes.
-75 The Use of an Alternative Reference Rate in Place of SOFR for Determining Monthly Interest Rates May Adversely Affect the Value of Certain Notes.
-76 Changes in the Market Value of the Notes May Not Be Reflective of the Performance or Anticipated Performance of the Reference Obligations 76 There May be Limited Liquidity of the Notes, Which May Limit Your Ability to Sell the Notes Legal Investment Considerations May Restrict Certain Investors Risks Associated with the Commodity Exchange Act Additional Governmental Actions in the U.S. and Abroad Could Adversely Affect the Market Value ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, of the Notes 78 The Restrictions on Transfer on the Notes May Limit Investors' Ability to Sell the Notes The Notes May Be Redeemed Early The Projected Recovery Amount and the Actual Subsequent Recoveries for the Notes Are Likely to Differ and May Significantly Affect the Amounts Received by the Noteholders 81 The Early Redemption Feature May Cause the Notes to Fluctuate in Value Based on Prevailing Interest Rates 82 Exchanges of Notes May Result in Investors Holding Lower Rated Notes A Reduction, Withdrawal or Qualification of the Ratings on the Rated Notes, or the Issuance of an Unsolicited Rating on the Rated Notes, May Adversely Affect the Market Value of Those Notes and/or Limit an Investor's Ability to Resell Those Notes 87 The Ratings on the Rated Notes May Not Reflect All Risks The Ability to Exchange Exchangeable Notes and RCR Notes May Be Limited Investors Have No Direct Right to Enforce Remedies Legality of Investment Rights of Note Owners May Be Limited by Book-Entry System Q/ Tax Audit Procedures Risks Relating to REMIC Status Changes in Tax Law; No Gross Up in Respect of the Notes ERISA Considerations The Interests of Family May, the Initial Purchasers and Others May Conflict With and Re Adverse to the The Interests of Fannie Mae, the Initial Purchasers and Others May Conflict With and Be Adverse to the Interests of the Noteholders 83 Fannie Mae's Actions with Respect to REO Dispositions, Mortgage Note Sales, Third-Party Sales, 0.4 Short Sales and Disposition Timelines May Increase the Risk of Loss on the Notes THE LESIS OF FAITHE IVIAC IVIAV INOU DE ATIQUEU WITH THE IMETESIS OF THE INOTERIORETS
+A Receiver May Transfer or Sell Fannie Mae's Assets and Liabilities; Risks Associated with the Assignment of Fannie Mae's Obligations to Pay Capital Contribution Amounts 66 FHFA Could Terminate the Conservatorship by Placing Fannie Mae into Receivership, Which Could Adversely Affect Noteholders Insolvency of the Capital Contribution Assignee Could Cause Losses Fannie Mae's Changes in Business Practices May Negatively Impact the Noteholders Risks Related to Eligible Investments Noteholders Are Exposed to the Value of the Eligible Investments in the Cash Collateral Account There May be Delays or Losses in the Redemption of Eligible Investments 68 Redeeming Units of an Eligible Investment During an Unfavorable Market Environment May Affect the Net Asset Value of Such Eligible Investment 68 Unfavorable Market Conditions May Cause Changes in an Investment's Yield 69 Investment Factors and Risks Related to the Notes The Issuer May Not Be Able to Repay Your Notes in Full Limited Source of Payments; No Recourse to Reference Obligations 69 Credit Support Available to Corresponding Classes of Reference Tranches Pursuant to Hypothetical Structure Is Limited and May Not Be Sufficient to Prevent Loss on Your Notes Subordination of Corresponding Classes of Reference Tranches Increases Risk of Loss on the Notes 70 Significant Write-downs of the Notes That are Subsequently Subject to Write-ups Will Result in Lost Accrued Interest The Secured Overnight Financing Rate is a Relatively New Market Index 71 Changes to, or Elimination of, SOFR Could Adversely Affect Your Investment in the Floating Rate Notes.
+73 The Use of an Alternative Reference Rate in Place of SOFR for Determining Monthly Interest Rates May Adversely Affect the Value of Certain Notes.
+74 Changes in the Market Value of the Notes May Not Be Reflective of the Performance or Anticipated - 4 Performance of the Reference Obligations There May be Limited Liquidity of the Notes, Which May Limit Your Ability to Sell the Notes Legal Investment Considerations May Restrict Certain Investors Risks Associated with the Commodity Exchange Act 75 Additional Governmental Actions in the U.S. and Abroad Could Adversely Affect the Market Value 7.0 of the Notes The Restrictions on Transfer on the Notes May Limit Investors' Ability to Sell the Notes /9 The Projected Recovery Amount and the Actual Subsequent Recoveries for the Notes Are Likely to 70 Differ and May Significantly Affect the Amounts Received by the Noteholders /9 Interest Rates 70 Exchanges of Notes May Result in Investors Holding Lower Rated Notes A Reduction, Withdrawal or Qualification of the Ratings on the Rated Notes, or the Issuance of an /9 Unsolicited Rating on the Rated Notes, May Adversely Affect the Market Value of Those Notes and/or Limit an Investor's Ability to Resell Those Notes 70 The Ratings on the Rated Notes May Not Reflect All Risks The Ability to Exchange Exchangeable Notes and RCR Notes May Be Limited Investors Have No Direct Right to Enforce Remedies Legality of Investment Rights of Note Owners May Be Limited by Book-Entry System Tax Audit Procedures Risks Relating to REMIC Status Changes in Tax Law; No Gross Up in Respect of the Notes ERISA Considerations The Interests of Fannie Mae, the Initial Purchasers and Others May Conflict With and Be Adverse to the 02 Interests of the Noteholders 83 Fannie Mae's Actions with Respect to REO Dispositions, Mortgage Note Sales, Third-Party Sales, 05 Short Sales and Disposition Timelines May Increase the Risk of Loss on the Notes 83 Interests of Fannie Mae May Not Be Aligned With the Interests of the Noteholders